deepjaisia/SandboxHttpsExtensions/README.md

 #### Cloning Repy Repository

-   You have to install Repy before you can start using the call itself.
+We will be cloining the following "repy" repository for testing this call: "https://github.com/deepjaisia/repy_v2.git".
+You can refer "https://github.com/deepjaisia/SandboxHttpsExtensions/blob/master/5_min_walkthrough.md" for instructions on how clone and setup repy You have to install Repy before you can start using the call itself.
 This link : "https://seattle.poly.edu/wiki/RepyV2Tutorial" provides gives a small tour to the Sandbox and the installation procedure as well.
 Once you are done with the setup of "Repy".

 Once we have cloned the "repy" repository and setup "repy" accordingly we can start using the call.
 But if we intend to use a self-signed certificate for a localhost server we can follow the procedure given below :-

-#### 2. Apache Server
+#### 1. Apache Server

   * Installation

      This is not necessary to install, but if you want to make any changes and test out the call on your localsystem installing this server is the best option.

      You can install Apache Server using the command given below in the Ubuntu Terminal or download it from this link (https://httpd.apache.org/download.cgi) according to your Operating System.

      ```
      sudo apt-get install apache2